SenPei-CU/AMRinference/README.md

 inference.m - The function to estimate individual colonization probabilities using information from patient characteristics, culture test results, and transmission events identified using WGS data.

+## System requirements

+The code can be run on MATLAB 2021a or later versions.
+A C++ compiler needs to be installed on the same computer.
+The code has been tested on MATLAB 2021a.
+There is no required non-standard hardware.
+No installation of the code is needed.

 ## Run codes

 To run the code, first compile the C++ programs in MATLAB using "mex ABMsimulation_chain_p_beta.c" and "mex masterequation_p_beta.c"